ChrisEssery/group-project/Portfolio/Conclusion.md

 ## Future work

 There is, we feel, a lot of scope to add to and extend the features of our product.
-We cover some of the more significant potential developments in the sections below.
+In particular, there

+- *ADD MORE IDEAS/FLESH OUT THE IDEAS BELOW* -

 ### Adding more games

 One possible extension concerns adding more games to the platform.
 When we began this project we planned to have four games to choose from.
 However, after scoping the project we realised that this was too ambitious.
 Instead, we decided it would be better to deploy a fully-functioning MVP with two games.
 But there is certainly scope to go beyond four games, and add a number of different games and different gaming categories such as cognitively challenging games, memory games, fun games, social games, and cooperative games.
 Our application currently does not include any form of matchmaking and is limited to just two players within one gaming session.
 Obviously, the implementation of the matchmaking is too substantial to be fully implemented due to the time constraints.
 However, this would be a good step to take moving forward should we decide to release the game to the public at large.

 The flexibility of our app allows us to easily add more games for the users to enjoy and would be a great direction to expand on.
 However, this extension would have to be moderated since the core idea behind our application is to connect older adults together and make sure that that the platform is easy enough to use so that their lower levels of digital literacy don't exclude them from using our product.
 Focus groups and user testing would be required to determine the optimum number of games.

 ### Multiplayer session persistence